x-sushant-x/Rate-Shield/README.md

 #### ⚠️ **Important Information**

 - **Current Limitation:**
-  At present, RateShield only supports the Token Bucket & Fixed Window Counter algorithm, which may not fit all use cases.
+  At present, RateShield only supports the Token Bucket, Fixed Window Counter algorithm & Sliding Window Counter, which may not fit all use cases.

 ---